 ADMINISTRATION OF NASCOM

-The Civil Aviation Authority (CAA) shall chair meetings of NASCOM, provide it with Secretariat services and be responsible for its associated administrative duties.
+The South African Civil Aviation Authority (SACAA) shall chair meetings of NASCOM, provide it with Secretariat services and be responsible for its associated administrative duties.

+Fifty percent (50%) of the organisations present in a meeting shall constitute a quorum.

-Unless specifically permitted by the Chair, and under conditions specified for such permission, experts or stakeholders invited to make presentations to NASCOM shall not sit in the NASCOM meetings outside of the times of presentation and questions-and-answer sessions where the presenter's response is required.
+Unless specifically permitted by the Chairperson, and under conditions specified for such permission, experts or stakeholders invited to make presentations to NASCOM shall not sit in the NASCOM meetings outside of the times of presentation and questions-and-answer sessions where the presenter's response is required.

 The Chairperson of each Workgroup established in terms of clause 3.4 above shall provide such working group with Secretariat services and be responsible for its associated administrative duties.